natpombubpa-lab/natpombubpa-lab.github.io/resources/Microbiome_Analysis.md

 Now, we can begin Pre-processing steps, BUT......!!!

 There are several different file format that could be generated from Illumina Miseq sequencing (or sequencing centers).
-We’ll focus on demultiplexed PE reads in whcih all the sequences were splited into separated fastq files for each samples.
+We’ll focus on demultiplexed PE reads in which all the sequences were splited into separated fastq files for each samples.
 The general workflow for Illumina demultiplexed PE reads is:
 - Merge PE reads (use USEARCH or VSEARCH)
 - filter reads that are phiX (USEARCH)
 - find forward and reverse primers (pay attention to –require_primer argument)